-Direct questioning A style of Congressional questioning where one questioner, chosen by the presiding officer, controls 30 seconds of time during which he may ask any questions he wants.
+Direct questioning A style of Congressional questioning where one questioner, chosen by the presiding officer, controls 30 seconds of time during which they may ask any questions they want.

-Disclosure Judge revealing her decision at the end of a round.
+Disclosure Judge revealing their decision at the end of a round.